richardbiely/gaia-ecs/README.md

 Many different approaches to how ECS should be implemented exist and each is strong in some areas and worse in others.
 Gaia-ECS is an archetype-based entity component system framework.
 Therefore, unique combinations of components are stored in things called archetypes.

 Each archetype consists of blocks of memory called chunks.
 In our case, each chunk is 64 KiB big (not recommended but it can be changed via ecs::MemoryBlockSize).
-Chunks hold components (data) and entities (indices to components).
+Chunks hold components and entities.
 You can think of them as SQL tables where components are columns and entities are rows.

 All memory is preallocated in big blocks (pages) via the internal chunk allocator.
 Thanks to that all data is organized in a cache-friendly way which most computer architectures like and actual heap allocations which are slow are reduced to a minimum.